 UV rays given off by the sun are the #1 reason for premature skin aging.
 A study out of Australia even showed that “the skin of daily sunscreen users aged a full 24% less than that of occasional wearers”.
 To prevent this, you must wear sunscreen every day, 365 days a year, rain or shine, inside or out.
 For me, I started wearing sunscreen every day when I was 28 years old, which was considered pretty early back in 1998.
-I would have worn it earlier in my 20s but just couldn’t find one that didn’t make me break out so I created this lightweight one and have worn it every day ever since.
-(It’s a daily moisturizer so no moisturizer is needed.)
+I would have worn it earlier in my 20s but I just couldn’t find one that didn’t make me break out so I created this lightweight one and have worn it every single day ever since—without fail.
+(It’s my daily moisturizer so no moisturizer is needed once I apply it.)

 I really envy (and admire!) all of the teens out there who are diligent about wearing sunscreen.
 They are so lucky to have this knowledge and be able to put it into practice at such a young age.
 Sunscreen will undoubtedly dramatically slow how quickly the skin shows visible signs of aging so be sure to make it a daily habit.
 (Many people aren’t using it correctly.
 Learn how to apply sunscreen the right way.)

 Did you know that sleeping may be the second most prominent cause of wrinkles?
 After sun exposure, sleeping on the side is like ironing wrinkles into the skin.
 To prevent crepes between the breasts, marionette lines around the mouth and wrinkles around the eyes, try to get in the habit of sleeping on your back.
 If you sleep on your side, you could potentially be spending more than 2,500 hours per year reversing the positive effects of your skincare treatments.
 (See how I sleep.)